aurorax-space/docs/docs/python_libraries/pyaurorax/advanced_usage/advanced_conjunctions.md

 The missing pair in this dictionary is ```"ground1-space2"```.
 The search function will automatically fill in the entry for this pair using the default setting of 300 km, or using the ```default_distance``` argument if it is provided.

+*A pair can also be assigned a value of `None` if the distance between those two data sources does not matter.*

 ### Combining default and maximum distance
 To override all distances in the query while also setting specific cases, the ```default_distance``` and ```maximum_distances``` arguments can be used together.